 Army helicopter crashes, killing 1 person, injuring 3 others

-Military officials say a helicopter has crashed on an Army base in Louisiana, killing one person and injuring three others.
+A helicopter crashed on an Army base in Louisiana, killing one person and injuring three others, military officials said Thursday.

-Fort Polk officials said in a statement that the Army chopper crashed early Thursday morning in the Fort Polk training area.
+The Army chopper crashed early Thursday morning in the Fort Polk training area, Fort Polk officials said in a statement.

-Base officials say there were the four crew members on board.
+There were four crew members on board, authorities said.
 Their names weren't being released until relatives are notified.

 About 8,000 soldiers are stationed at Fort Polk, its website states.
 The base is in central Louisiana, about 150 miles (240 kilometers) northwest of Baton Rouge.